Auckland Council: Royal Commission

-a) reviewing the adequacy and relevance of CCO performance targets.

-b) protecting the consumer's interests and advocating for them in respect of the reliability and affordability of council services.
-This will include reviewing services in terms of established customer service standards.

-c) in the case of Watercare Services Limited, undertaking three-yearly efficiency and effectiveness reviews, incorporating international comparative industry benchmarking and an evaluation of service levels, efficiency, affordability of water, and demand management performance.

-Legislation

-The council was set up by three pieces of legislation, the Local Government (Tamaki Makaurau Reorganisation) Act 2009, the Local Government (Auckland Council) Act 2009 and the Local Government (Auckland Transitional Provisions) Act 2010.

-Electoral history

-The initial Council elections in October 2010 returned a mostly centre-left council, with Len Brown as mayor.
-Brown was re-elected in October 2013, again with a largely supportive council.
-The 2016 mayoral election was won by Labour MP Phil Goff, who had a landslide victory over his nearest rivals, Victoria Crone and future Green Party MP Chlöe Swarbrick.
-Goff won re-election in the 2019 mayoral election and chose not to run in the 2022 mayoral election, which was won by Wayne Brown.

 Withdrawal from Local Government New Zealand

 On 23 March 2023, the Auckland Council voted by a margin of ten to ten to leave Local Government New Zealand (LGNZ), the national representative body for local councils in New Zealand.
 Mayor Brown used his casting vote to break the deadlock during the Council's vote.
 Brown said that members of the body got drunk regularly during conference meetings and that the Auckland Council could negotiate with the New Zealand Government independently.
 Brown also said that exiting the LGNZ would save the Auckland Council NZ$640,000 a year, helping to reduce its debt.
 The Auckland Council's decision to leave LGNZ was criticised as detrimental to Auckland ratepayers and cooperation with other local councils by fellow councillors Richard Hills, Andy Baker, Julie Fairey, and LGNZ President Stuart Crosby.